v5ma/selfawarenetworks/raynote12.md

 These new differentials, in turn, generate fresh “wave signals” throughout the remaining gas, driving it toward a new equilibrium configuration.

-Hence, the 'New (Fourth or Fifth?)
-Law of Thermodynamics' is the observation that a system seeks to equalize phase-wave differentials (property differences) across all particles, and each step in that equalization is a form of “computation” (signal processing) that moves the system toward uniform equilibrium.
+Hence, ***Micah's New Law of Thermal Dynamics*** is the observation that a system seeks to equalize phase-wave differentials (property differences) across all particles, and each step in that equalization is a form of “computation” (signal processing) that moves the system toward uniform equilibrium.

 # Contrast with the Established Laws